lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 In this section, we consider the effect of {{RFC7924}} on the message size overhead.

 Cached information can be used to use a cached server certificate from a previous connection and move bytes from flight #2 to flight #1.
-The cached certificate can be a RPK or X.509.
+The cached certificate can be an RPK or X.509.

 The differences compared to {{size-dtls13rpk}} are the following.